Body found in search for missing Napier man Alex Latimer

 Detective Inspector Mike Foster said the investigation into the circumstances of his death is ongoing.

-"Police continue to appeal for any sightings of Mr Latimer's car between Te Haroto and Omaranui Road, Napier, between Sunday, September 30, and 8am Monday, October 1.''
+"Police continue to appeal for any sightings of Mr Latimer's car between Te Haroto and Omaranui Rd, Napier, between Sunday, September 30, and 8am Monday, October 1.''

 Police believe Latimer, who was last spotted at the Bay View BP service station about 1.25am that Sunday, was on his way to Te Haroto when he went missing.